Charles Callins: Biography

 On his return he was offered a veteran's pension, but instead returned to newspaper employment at the Cairns Post.
 During the return journey from England, Callins wrote a letter proposing marriage to Helen Anderson, a Scottish woman he had courted whilst a soldier there.
 Anderson traveled to Cairns and the pair married at St. Andrew's Presbyterian Church in November 1920.
 They had four children, two born in Cairns, and two born later in Brisbane.

 In 1922 Callins was commissioned by the Cairns Post to write a series of nine articles on the history of sailing around Cairns.
 As he was an employee of the paper, the articles were published under the pseudonym 'Prudence'.
 The subjects covered included sea rescues, the history of sailing ships, and the leisure activities of various sailing clubs.
 In 1926 Callins moved with his family to Paddington, Brisbane.
-He took up employment with The Telegraph, mounting photozinc plates.
+He took up employment with The Telegraph, mounting photo-zinc plates.
 He remained active in athletics and sailing and joined a mouth organ band which played on radio.

 Callins sustained a major injury in a workplace accident in 1937.
 He was hit on the head by a piece of lead equipment that had become airborne.
 He was treated in hospital, but a fortnight later collapsed in a blackout.
 For the following four years he suffered from frequent headaches.
 The matter was taken to court and Callins was granted compensation.
 He continued working six days a week up until 1947, when he retired under his doctor's advice.
 He was advised to concentrate on water exercises and so became a voluntary swimming instructor at the Ithaca Swimming Pool.

 In the early 1950s Charles Calling took up painting.
 He died in 1982 at the age of 95.
 He had occasionally been receiving treatment for cancer at the Queensland Radium Institute.